PuddleSec/PuddleSec/README.md

 ---

 ### 🚀 About Me
-I'm a Principal Product Security Engineer with extensive experience in secure medical device development, advanced regulatory compliance, and the implementation of security frameworks like Zero Trust and Privacy by Design.
+I'm a Principal Product Security Engineer with extensive experience in secure medical device development, advanced regulatory compliance, and implementing security frameworks like Zero Trust and Privacy by Design.
 I aim to create reliable healthcare technology that enhances patient safety while meeting the highest industry standards.

 I specialize in:
 - **Product Security & Compliance**: Navigating stringent regulatory environments such as **HIPAA**, **FDA**, **EU MDR**, and **ISO 13485**.